 As the coronavirus outbreak progresses and countries do their best to slow the spread of COVID-19, it’s a topic we can’t avoid.
 With constant updates about coronavirus (COVID-19) from the news, social media and daily conversations, your child or someone you support may be feeling anxious about the situation and have a lot of questions.
 Here are some tips on how to tackle the topic and ease their worries about the coronavirus.

-Our Autism Advisors provide trusted and accurate information about autism and supports to Victorians.
+Our Amaze Autism Connect advisors provide trusted and accurate information about autism and supports to Victorians.

 Open from 8am to 7pm, Monday to Friday